 Our comprehensive services include multi-vendor, multi-model maintenance for servers, networking equipment, and storage.
 Through our Third-Party Maintenance (TPM) services, we help extend the lifecycle of your IT hardware.

-Meanwhile, our Spare-as-a-ServiceTM program offers speedy replacement of faulty components with certified refurbished components.
+Meanwhile, our Spare-as-a-ServiceTM program offers speedy replacement of faulty components with certified refurbished components, including fans and power supplies.

 Optimize Your Data Center